geocompx/geocompr/rev.md

-# QUESTION

-- [QUESTION] By frequently speaking to the reader using the "you" form, the book gets the feeling of a tutorial.
-- [QUESTION] The book does not make explicit who its target audience is.
-(2) The book fails to mention what its audience is.
-- [QUESTION] In section 3.2.1, at the end, please provide an example using the -> operator.
-You claim that the code producing world7 is easier to understand than the code producing world8, although to me, the reverse is true.
-Maybe having the -> example will help me see the value in the %>% chaining operator.
-- [QUESTION] Decision about the sf figure
-- [QUESTION] In Ch 5, they do not seem to look at KML files, but probably should; they are mentioned, but not exemplified.
-Maybe Google Earth or similar are very yesterday now, but they are not that irrelevant.
-- [QUESTION] Likewise, in section 4.3.3 and 4.3.4, examples with landsat, satellite, and/or RStoolbox packages could be helpful, as would examples of the origin() and extend() commands.
-- [QUESTION] It mentions a lot of how much sf is bleeding edge; I think these comments are no longer relevant, and certainly not by the time this book gets published.
-- [QUESTION] "These packages help overcome the criticism that R has “limited interactive [plotting] facilities" - the functionality refered to is javascript, interfaced from R; the actual plotting limitations of R are not changed by it.
-- [QUESTION] The comparison of R and C++ does not make much sense: for most of the audience of this book, R should be considered a program that can be used to carry out data analysis, and C++ a computer language that can be used to create programs for this.
-- [QUESTION] geostatistical community - spatial statistical community
-- [QUESTION] "This enables non-spatial data operations to work alongside spatial operations" -- but not in the tidyverse.
-- [QUESTION] Fig 2.2: "The subset of the Simple Features class hierarchy supported by sf."
-Two remarks: (i) sf supports all 17 types., (ii) it is not clear what the arrows indicate.
-Is there a direct arrow intended from LINESTRING to GEOMETRYCOLLECTION?
-- [QUESTION] "This column is usually named ‘geom’ or ‘geometry’" - depends, not if you mostly import your data from a spatial database.
-- [QUESTION] MULTIPOLYGON s : this reads odd; I would replace it with MULTIPOLYGON geometries.
-- [QUESTION] I would not harm if the book would somewhere explain what is meant by a feature, and by a simple feature.
-- [QUESTION] st_proj_info(type = "ellps") still works, but may have to disappear when Proj.4 version 10 appears.
-- [QUESTION] "Correspondingly, there is also only one possible proj4string for a specific epsg-code."
-You would wish this were true; they may however differ (subtly) from one proj.4 version to another.

 # JANNES

 - [JANNES] I don't think that Java's memory management is much simpler than that of C++ when one uses properly types like std::vector.
 - [JANNES] 2.2 raster - "You can also specify a no-data value in the header of a raster, frequently -9999 (in R we often use NA)."
 This, and earlier sentences, pre-suppose that a raster is actually a file on disk, most likely something like an asciigrid file, but doesn't make this assumption explicit.
 As this is very often not the case, I think this information is confusing, and not needed: do NetCDF files have a header?
 It's irrelevant.
 - [ROBIN and JANNES] I find the frequent use of "of course" in this chapter (chapter 4) somewhat disturbing: very little here actually is "of course".
+- [JANNES] "This column is usually named ‘geom’ or ‘geometry’" - depends, not if you mostly import your data from a spatial database.
+- [JANNES] Likewise, in section 4.3.3 and 4.3.4, examples with landsat, satellite, and/or RStoolbox packages could be helpful, as would examples of the origin() and extend() commands.

 # ROBIN

+- [ROBIN] It mentions a lot of how much sf is bleeding edge; I think these comments are no longer relevant, and certainly not by the time this book gets published.
+- [ROBIN] The book does not make explicit who its target audience is.
+(2) The book fails to mention what its audience is.
 - [ROBIN] This might be related to my next comment, which is that you use the term “sticky geometry column” before we explain what “sticky” means here.
 - [ROBIN] Section 4.2.3.1 (Non-overlapping joins) is empty.
 - [ROBIN] Ch 1: GDS, GSD, Geographical information science; needs clean up.